sashetophizika/hyprscratch/README.md

 # Hyprscratch

-A scratchpad utility for Hyprland
+A small tool for Qtile-like scratchpads in Hyprland or simplifying usage of the built-in functionality, configured entirely inside of `hyprland.conf`.

 ## Installation
 ### Cargo: